Work in progress

 Abstract:

-Descriptive misrepresentation is widespread, but surprisingly persistent.
-Why are affluent and highly educated voters over-represented in politics, even among populist radical right parties?
-In this paper, we explore how descriptive and symbolic forms of representation interact and appeal to voters.
-We argue that political elites can engage in symbolic representation through class signaling, which can compensate for descriptive misrepresentation.
-Using original data from a conjoint survey experiment in Switzerland in 2023, we find that voters are generally biased in favor of party leaders from working-class backgrounds and class-neutral cultural behavior.
-More importantly, we demonstrate that both types of symbolic class signaling can turn voters from under-represented groups (non-university-educated, women) in favor of party leaders from over-represented groups (university-educated, men).
-Hence, symbolic representation can compensate for descriptive misrepresentation.
+Affluent voters are over-represented in politics.
+The persisting lack of descriptive representation even among left parties with strong working-class ties or populist radical right parties continues to puzzle researchers.
+In this paper, we provide a novel explanation for the under-representation of voters from lower socio-economic backgrounds.
+We focus on symbolic representation and argue that political elites can engage in symbolic representation through class signalling to compensate for lack of descriptive representation.
+Using original survey data from a conjoint experiment in Switzerland in 2023, we find that many voters are biased in favour of politicians from less affluent backgrounds and class-neutral cultural consumption.
+More importantly, we demonstrate that both types of symbolic class signalling increase support for affluent politicians among less affluent voters.
+Hence, symbolic representation can “compensate” for lack of descriptive representation.
 This contributes to our understanding of the puzzle why descriptive misrepresentation persists.

 Click for more details